mpv-player/mpv/DOCS/man/vf.rst

             ====================== =====================

 ``noformat[=fmt]``
-    Restricts the colorspace for the next filter without doing any conversion.
+    Restricts the color space for the next filter without doing any conversion.
-    Unlike the format filter, this will allow any colorspace except the one you specify.
+    Unlike the format filter, this will allow any color space except the one you specify.

     .. note:: For a list of available formats, see ``noformat=fmt=help``.